 Flash forward to April 2007.
 By this time rides were a semi-regular occurrence, and I felt we were annoying the rbike list with our posts about the minutiae of meeting up here or there for a given day's commute, so we formed a new, externally-accessible Google Group, and called it "SF2G".
 Partially a play on the pro-cycling team AG2R, it's also a pretty self-explanatory description of what the group is about.
 Being no longer exclusive to Google people, I figured the list would grow to perhaps 50 or 100 people, and rides would happen maybe once a week.

-Boy was I wrong.
+Totally wrong.
 Turns out there are a LOT of people who have long considered biking down the peninsula to work from the city, and they just needed a little nudge in the form of someone else to ride with, and a good description of the route.
-The list grew smartly, and earlier this year became larger than rbike itself, something that astonished me.
-As of Feb.
-2009, we have 755 subscribers, and there are organized rides nearly every day of the week, rain or shine.
+The list grew smartly, and in early 2009 became larger than rbike itself, something that astonished me.
+As of August 2013, we have 2,504 "members" (people on our list), and there are organized rides every day of the week, rain or shine.

-As a 1% project some of us created a website for the routes and a ride blog (http://sf2g.com) and we've been written up in the SJ Mercury News.
+As a 1% project some of us created this site to enshrine the routes.
+We've also been mentioned in lots of articles.
 There are even subscribers who don't live in the bay area... maybe they just need some inspiration to tackle their own commutes?
 In any case, we welcome everyone to join us.
 Every Friday is "No Rider Left Behind" (NRLB) day, so we go at whatever pace newcomers feel comfortable with, and we try to brainwash them into becoming one of us.